renatocassino/googleAnalyticsAB/README.md

 ## Create your own first test

+You must have GA script in your page.

 ```js

   var myTest = googleAnalyticsAB.create({
     name: 'MY_TEST', // Name of your first test
     percentage: 80, // Percentage of users to run in this test

     // Alternatives
     options: [
       {